eniac/Flightplan/Wharf/bmv2_p4/README.md

 Building the p4 files for bmv2 requires global installation of p4c (https://github.com/p4lang/p4c)

+## Building for SDNet

+SDNet build is not yet added to the makefile.

+Building for SDNet requires adding `-DTARGET_SDNET` to to `p4c` command to enable the appropriate target-specific code.

 ## Building for bmv2

 Sample and fec booster bmv2 inputs can both be built with `make bmv2`